 To appraise a vehicle, please select a model below:

 Since then, the Toyota Land Cruiser has grown in size, adopted a four-door body style and become much more focused on broad consumer appeal with an increasing number of luxury-oriented features.
-As such, it is a fairly expensive SUV at this point, new or used.
-But whatever recent model you look at, you'll find the Land Cruiser thankfully maintains its core off-road principles and unassailable reputation for dependability.
+As such, it is a fairly expensive SUV, new or used.
+In our reviews, we've expressed admiration for the Land Cruiser's on-road performance and composure as well as its sumptuous accommodations.
+The Land Cruiser earns praise for its impressive off-road ability, strong engine and durable nature.
+Whichever vintage you look at, you'll find the Land Cruiser maintains its core off-road principles and unassailable reputation for dependability.

 If you are looking for newer years, visit our new Toyota Land Cruiser page.